Riga, Tallinn and Helsinki FOW Tour

 - Hvittrask Museum

-The tour will be led by Professor Alexei Leporc, curator of Western European Art at the Hermitage Museum in St. Petersburg.
+The tour would be led by Professor Alexei Leporc, curator of Western European Art at the Hermitage Museum in St. Petersburg.
+Some of you will remember the excellent Zoom lecture by Alexei earlier this year when he enthralled us by his knowledge of the Hermitage and its fabulous collection of art.
 He has accompanied several very successful visits to the Baltic nations for other UK based cultural organisations and we are delighted that he is available to lead our tour.

-Some comments from participants of his other tours are as follows-
+These are some comments from participants of his other tours-

 “Professor Leporc was wonderful and shared not only his extensive professional knowledge and expertise but also personal vignettes that brought the history and culture alive”.